Fall Asleep Fast: the Best Tea for Sleep

 Tea is regarded widely as a drink that can awaken your senses and replace coffee as an alternative to get through the day.
 With thousands of flavors ranging from true teas such as black tea and oolong tea to herbal tisanes like hibiscus tea, the health benefits of this libation are numerous.

 While certain types of tea wake you up and replace coffee in the morning, others can help ensure that you get a better night's sleep.
 With naturally calming sedative effects, these nighttime teas can help alleviate sleep disorders such as insomnia and ensure higher sleep quality.
 We've put together a list of the top 8 bedtime teas to help you relax in the evening and get to sleep faster so you can wake up feeling rested.
+If you want to grab a bedtime tea to help you rest better, we have a collection of the best teas for sleep right here.

 The Best Tea For a Peaceful Night's Sleep